 The Franco-Prussian Battle of Havana, 1870

-After the French surrender at Sedan, Germany’s chancellor, Bismarck (on right)
+After French surrender at Sedan, Germany’s chancellor, Bismarck (right) comforts defeated Emperor Napoleon III

 By November 1870, as winter came, siege conditions inside Paris were beginning to bite.
 Food was running short (even elephants in the zoo were eaten) and political upheaval had resulted in proclamation of a republic.
 Without agreement by various hostile factions as to what this meant, attempts at breakout by the defenders and of relief by other French forces were unsuccessful.
 Communication with the outside world was by balloon only.
 Elsewhere in France efforts were being made to regroup whatever forces had so far escaped defeat – futile efforts which in turn were to lead to yet further defeats.

 While Metropolitan France was enduring this agony, a wooden-hulled French sloop of the three-ship Guichen class, the Bouvet, was serving in the more idyllic surroundings of the French West Indies.
 Launched five years earlier, of 750 tons and 182 feet long, she carried auxiliary sails to complement the 575 hp steam engine that gave her, at best, 10.7 knots.
 Like many similar vessels in other navies, she was intended for “colonial service” only, with shore bombardment of unsophisticated enemies her most likely hostile duty.
 This said, she was heavily armed for her size – one 6.4” and four 4.7” guns.